 What are the state-mandated auto insurance limits?

 To drive legally, almost all states require a minimum amount of insurance.
 The limit is simply the lowest amount of coverage that you can have without breaking the law.
 For a relatively low premium increase, you can increase these limits.
-Each Florida driver is required to maintain liability insurance covering at least the amount previously mentioned.
+Florida drivers are required to maintain liability insurance covering at least the amount previously mentioned.

 It’s important to comply with Florida’s requirements for car insurance